Some Snipe 2 piece wing models now in stock! See the end of the wing option list.

 We will attempt to stock all layups of the one piece wing, but may not always manage this.
 Summer 2017 Update

 A 2 piece wing is now available as an option.
 This assymetrically split to the right of the centreline version adds only 6 grams to the weight, and makes transporting the model much more convenent - especially by air.
-Note this option is only recommended for right handed launchers.
+This option is only recommended for right handed launchers.
+Also note the two piece wing model is shipped in a smaller box, reducing the delivery cost.
+This may make it the more economical option for many customers.

 See these RCGroups Mega Snipe